SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-overview.md

 ## Questions?

 If you have any questions, post them on [SharePoint StackExchange](http://sharepoint.stackexchange.com/).
 Tag your questions and comments with [#spfx](http://sharepoint.stackexchange.com/tags/spfx/), [#spfx-webparts](http://sharepoint.stackexchange.com/tags/spfx-webparts/), and [#spfx-tooling](http://sharepoint.stackexchange.com/tags/spfx-tooling/).

-You can also post issues, questions, or feedback on the docs in our [GitHub repo](https://github.com/SharePoint/sp-dev-docs/issues).
+You can also post issues, questions, or feedback on the docs or the SharePoint Framework in our [GitHub repo](https://github.com/SharePoint/sp-dev-docs/issues).

 ## Additional resources